 Key Stage 4

-The new accountability system will start from summer 2016 and results will be published for the first time in January 2017.
+The new accountability system took effect from summer 2016, and first results were published in January 2017.

-Four key measures will need to be published by schools on their website in a standard format:
+Four key measures need to be published by schools on their website in a standard format:

 - Progress 8, which replaces 5 A*–C